-In addition to D&O insurance, a management board member may also be offered protection by the company or a third party (e.g., a major shareholder) in the form of contractual indemnification or indemnification under the company's articles of association.
-Generally, the company or third party will compensate the management board member under the indemnification if third parties were to assert a claim against the management board member in relation to his/her activities as a management board member.

-In this situation, the management board member will be protected against any losses that a third party tries to recover from him/her and against the cost of legal representation.

-Limited protection is provided by an indemnification.
+In addition to D&O insurance, a management board member may also be offered protection by the company or a third party (e.g. a major shareholder) in the form of a contractual indemnification or indemnification under the company's articles of association.
+Generally, the company or third party will compensate the management board member under the indemnification if third parties were to assert a claim against the management board member in relation to his activities as a management board member.
+In this situation, the management board member will be protected against any losses that a third party tries to recover from him and against the cost of legal representation.
+Protection provided by an indemnification is limited.
 For example, a management board member will not in principle be able to invoke indemnification if held liable for gross negligence.
 We note that claims for liability are often brought against management board members in bankruptcy situations.
-However, the company is no longer in a position to pay compensation in this situation (major shareholders possibly will be able to do so).
-As a result, any indemnification that the management board member has received from the company will be of little use to him/her at this time.
+However, the company is no longer in a position to pay compensation to management board members in this situation (major shareholders possibly will be able to do so).
+As a result, indemnification will be of little use to him at this time.

-Having said this, an indemnification can be useful in protecting a management board member against the consequences of liability (in addition to D&O insurance).
-D&O insurance only covers claims in a certain period and up to a specific amount, while these limitations do not generally apply in relation to an indemnification.
+Having said this, indemnification can be useful in protecting a management board member against the consequences of liability (in addition to D&O insurance).
+It could be used to cover lawyer's fees, for example.
+D&O insurance only covers claims in a certain period and up to a specific amount, while these limitations generally do not apply in relation to an indemnification.
 In addition, there is always a risk that an insurer will refuse to provide cover under a D&O insurance policy.
 In this situation, it is wise to have an alternative in reserve.

-27 Management board members of Dutch listed companies
+27. Management board members of Dutch listed companies

 The Corporate Governance Code's starting point for Dutch listed companies is that a company's articles of association designate the supervisory board as the body that is competent to adopt a resolution on remuneration (see chapter 16: Remuneration paid to management board members).
 The remuneration resolution is adopted in line with the remuneration policy that is adopted by the general meeting.
-The Corporate Governance Code explicitly states that the remuneration policy is aimed at the long-term value creation of the company and its affiliated enterprise and takes into account the internal pay ratios within the enterprise.
+The Corporate Governance Code explicitly states that the remuneration policy is aimed at the sustainable long-term value creation of the company and its affiliated enterprise and takes into account the internal pay ratios within the enterprise.
 In addition, the remuneration policy may not encourage management board members to act in their own interest or to take risks that are contrary to the strategy formulated for the company.

-As regards the term of appointment applicable for management board members of a Dutch listed company, the Corporate Governance Code stipulates that the initial term of appointment will be for a period of no more than four years and that re- appointment will be effected for a period of up to a maximum of four years.
-The objectives of diversity policy should be taken into consideration when appointing and re-appointing management board members.
+With regard to the term of appointment applicable for management board members of a Dutch listed company, the Corporate Governance Code stipulates that the initial term of appointment will be for a period of no more than four years and that reappointment may take place for a period of up to a maximum of four years.
+The objectives of the diversity and inclusion policy should be taken into consideration when appointing and reappointing management board members.